SEND Policies & Information

-How does GFS support pupils with special educational needs and/or a disability (SEND)?
+How does AGFS support pupils with special educational needs and/or a disability (SEND)?

 Read Write Inc. Fresh Start

 Lexia is a computerised literacy development programme.
 Pupils are encouraged to access the programme at home as well as at school.
-Information about home access will be sent out by Mr Parkes (Head of English) shortly.
-The Lexia website (http://www.lexiauk.co.uk/parents/lexia-school-home-use/) includes details of the programme with suggestions as to how to make the most of the programme at home.
+Information about home access will be sent out by Miss Kane (Head of English) shortly.
+The Lexia website (https://www.lexiauk.co.uk/) includes details of the programme with suggestions as to how to make the most of the programme at home.